$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 Fujairah Creative City

-Who it is for: Creative professionals — media, design, education, consulting — who want flexible structures at Northern Emirates pricing with better-than-Ajman banking acceptance.
+Who it is for: Creative professionals — media, design, education, consulting — who want flexible structures at Northern Emirates pricing and are prepared for case-by-case bank review.

 Package structure: